dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 ![](./images/partner_program.png)

 # Overview
 Hello and welcome to this Dynatrace Partner TechLab.
 We are launching these as self-paced training for all our partners.
-During this session we will focus on automation and complete hands on exercies on how to automate creating a monitoring environment, usergroup and user and auto deploy OneAgent to the new environment.
+During this session we will focus on automation and complete hands on exercises on how to automate creating a monitoring environment, usergroup and user and auto deploy OneAgent to the new environment.

 The goals of this tutorial are;
 1. **Environment Management** - Automatically create environments on a managed cluster.
 Useful for onboarding new customers, training events, creating additional environments etc.
-2. **User Group Management** - Automtically create User Groups with the correct access to your freshly created environment.
+2. **User Group Management** - Automatically create User Groups with the correct access to your freshly created environment.
 Useful for onboarding new users, training events and user management.
-3. **User Management** - Automtically create Users and assign them to the correct user group.
+3. **User Management** - Automatically create Users and assign them to the correct user group.
 Useful for onboarding new users, training events and user management.
 4. **API token Management** - Automatically create API tokens with the correct roles.
-Useful for automated Oneagent deployments, integrations, training events, key rotation etc.
+Useful for automated OneAgent deployments, integrations, training events, key rotation etc.
 5. **Automated OneAgent Deployment** - Start ec2 instances and automatically install and configure the OneAgent.
 Useful for fast deployments of the OneAgent and ensuring new resources are implemented.

-First we will run these setps individually so you get a feel for how they operate then we will provide a script that allows you to do it all at once.
+First we will run these steps individually so you get a feel for how they operate then we will provide a script that allows you to do it all at once.

 ## Pre-Requisites
 1. You need an AWS account.
 If you don't have one [get one here](https://aws.amazon.com/)
-1. AWS Access key and secret access key for an IAM user with rigths ec2:RunInstances &  ec2:DescribeImages
+1. AWS Access key and secret access key for an IAM user with rights ec2:RunInstances,  ec2:DescribeImages & ec2:CreateTags
 1. You need a Dynatrace Managed Cluster license.
 If you don't have one, reach out to your Dynatrace Partner Program Manager (PPM) to be granted a trial license.

 Region | Name | Email